ISAAKiel/mortAAR/cran-comments.md

-## Increment patch
+## resubmission
-This is a minor increment.
+This is a resubmission.
 In this version we have:
-- created a nice-looking web-reference via pkgdown
+- reduced the number of simulated runs in the example of the function halley band

 ## Test environments
 * local OS X install, R 4.3.1